 Q: When was Hypnotherapy first used?

-Hypnosis has very ancient roots in Europe and many parts of the world.
+Hypnosis and Hypnotherapy have very ancient roots in Europe and other parts of the world.
 Records of hypnotism, the study and practice of hypnosis, go back at least 3,000 years.

 Q: Does it work?

 Hypnotherapy provides a dynamic approach to the understanding and healing of the roots of psychological problems and create changes in mental processes and behaviours.
 Hypnosis, in skilled hands,enables an individual to tap into the minds power to assist the body’s natural healing mechanisms.
 Hypnosis can be used for performance enhancement in virtually any field of human activity.
 It has been described as the most effective method known to mankind to uncover and use the deep potential of the mind for therapeutic change and for personal development.
 There is an abundance of clinical and experimental results that attests to the efficacy of hypnotic procedures for many applications.
 The effectiveness of this ancient art is amply supported by many kinds of evidence over a long period of time including documented Western medical and psychological case studies.
 Hypnotherapy is increasingly being seen by the general public and professionals alike as an effective therapy for a wide variety of psychological and behavioural problems and to assist various psychosomatic health problems.
 It is in high demand in such areas as stress management, personal development and performance enhancement in a wide variety of fields, including sports, education and business.
 Many great achievers in human history have attributed their successes to their ability to tap into their subconscious resources by hypnosis and hypnotic-like procedures.

 Q: Is it safe?